PhysiCell-Tools/PhysiCell-Jupyter-GUI/README.md

 <!--
 If everything appears to be correct and you want to test and possibly publish your tool on nanoHUB:
-* Delete tool4nanobio.zip in your repo.
+* Delete PhysiCell-Jupyter-GUI.zip in your repo.
 Optionally, clean up (delete) /src/*.o
 * Commit files to your GitHub repo.
 -->